6 Top Attractions in KeriKeri, New Zealand

 Te Wairere waterfall attractions in Kerikeri.

-Te Wairere Falls and another place to swim.
+Te Wairere Falls and another swimming spot.

 Wharepoke Falls and Rainbow Falls